malon64/databricks-data-engineer-prep/databricks_data_engineer_question_bank.md

 **Answer:** B

-**Explanation:** Registering the MLflow model as a Spark UDF lets you select the key column plus `model(*columns)` to return the predicted DOUBLE for each row.
+**Explanation:** Registering the MLflow model as a Spark UDF lets you call `model(*columns)` inside a `select`.
+That UDF returns the DOUBLE prediction column, allowing you to project `customer_id` alongside the predictions in one DataFrame.

 **Reference:** https://docs.databricks.com/en/mlflow/models.html#use-mlflow-models-in-spark